100. Wow - Paul Thrussell (1999)

 The sheer complexity of this intimidating abyssal fortress makes it a fascinating puzzle to unravel, and it’s bound to leave you wanting more if you can pick yourself up off the ground by the time you’re through.
 NaturalTvventy is a master of getting the most out of Ultimate Doom’s narrower scope of gameplay, and this expansive nonlinear map offers plenty of ways to tackle its challenges, including massive secret sidequests.

 The constantly shifting rainbow of colors, ambient music, low gravity, and floating space-garden atmosphere combine to make this one of the most ethereal experiences you can have while playing Doom, and the familiar-but-different weapons and enemies add to the sense that you’ve stumbled into an alternate universe.
 It’s like playing a dream.

 91. Ancient Navajo Wolf Warp - skillsaw (2016)

 Ancient Aliens Map01

-Somewhere in the vast stretches of the American Southwest, there lies a ceremonial pipe that, when smoked, will whisk you away on a psychadelic, alien-filled, spiritual journey and throwing you onto the path to uncover the secrets of a vast conspiracy.
+Somewhere in the vast stretches of the American Southwest, there lies a ceremonial pipe that, when smoked, will whisk you away on a psychedelic, alien-filled spiritual journey, throwing you onto the path to uncovering the secrets of a vast conspiracy.
 A great introduction to an amazing 32-map expansion for Doom 2, the first map of Ancient Aliens is a short, yet difficult, action-packed map that immediately sets the tone for what's coming next.
 Now, I've never tried peyote myself, but hopefully the trips are just as entertaining, but less deadly.